uCautomation/plant-watering-system/README.md

 - Add a video of the working project
 - Save power
   - by going to lower power states on timeout
+- Add a "Read all sensors w/o watering or updating references" command
 - Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells - see Generational EEPROM storage This should replace the currently used EEPROMWealLevel library